TheKikGen/stm32-tkg-hid-bootloader/README.md

 The TKG-FLASH tool can be considered as a new version of HID-FLASH 2.2.
 The following features were added :
 * Permanent flashing capability if com port passed in the command line
 * Waiting time parameter to wait HID device to be ready
-* Flashing simulation : same behaviour but not writes at all to the flash memory
+* Flashing simulation : same behaviour but no writes at all to the flash memory
 * Dump file feature

 # Adding a new upload method to the Arduino platform